icshwi/e3training/workbook/chapter01.md

 In this lesson, you'll learn how to do the following:

-* Download e3 using git
+* Download e3 using git.
-* Configure the e3 environment
+* Configure the e3 environment.
-* Set up e3 EPICS base
+* Set up e3 EPICS base.
-* Set up the e3 *require* module
+* Set up the e3 *require* module.
-* Set up common e3 module packs
+* Set up common e3 module packs.
-* Test your installation
+* Test your installation.

 ---